jillhubbard/se201_collaboration/README.md

 Now I got these rappers all breakin' up a sweat

-'Cause every time I get up on the mic, it come correct
+Because every time I get up on the mike, everything is in order.

 And I learned it from the best, always dressed in somethin' fresh